Inedo/inedo-docs/Content/proget/api/sca/builds/analyze.md

 order: 4
 ---

-*Audit Build* is available as both a `pgutil` command and an HTTP Request, will provide information about the packages in a given build.
+*Audit Build* is available as both a `pgutil` command and an HTTP Request, will provide information about the packages in a given build, running an analysis of the specified build (similar to clicking the "analyze" button in the user interface) and providing a build overview and package information.

 :::(Info) (🚀 Quick Example: Analyzing a build with pgutil) This example analyzes build `1.2.3` of the project `myProject`